 Iowa Chapter of the Appraisal Institute

 The Iowa Chapter of the Appraisal Institute serves real estate appraisers and professionals in allied fields in the state of Iowa and nearby communities.
-The Iowa Chapter includes over 240 professionals practicing commercial and residential real estate valuation.
+The Iowa Chapter includes over 230 professionals practicing commercial and residential real estate valuation.
+More than 80 of these have one or more designations.

 The Appraisal Institute is a global membership association of professional real estate appraisers, with nearly 23,000 members and 91 chapters throughout the world.
 Organized in 1932, its mission is to support and advance its members as the choice for real estate solutions and uphold professional credentials, standards of professional practice and ethics consistent with the public good.
 The Appraisal Institute advocates equal opportunity and nondiscrimination in the appraisal profession and conducts its activities in accordance with applicable federal, state and local laws.
 Members of the Appraisal Institute benefit from an array of professional education and advocacy programs, and may hold the prestigious MAI, SRPA and SRA designations.